 If you choose a proofreading niche, like proofreading court transcripts, you can earn more per hour.
 This woman earned $3,200 in her first month and $32,000 during the first year she became a proofreader while working part-time.

 Step 4.
-Have The Necessary Skills To Become A Proofreader
+Acquire The Necessary Skills To Become A Proofreader

 While grammar and business skills can be taught, there are some things you need naturally in order to become a proofreader.
 The most important proofreading skills are: